-b.
-Fugitive Dust and Fallout:

-Boeing Seattle shall check for evidence of fugitive dust or fallout from the equipment or the exhaust stack.
-If Boeing Seattle observes fugitive dust or fallout from the equipment or the exhaust stack during the inspection, or any other time, and takes corrective action within 24 hours or shuts down the equipment, Boeing Seattle does not need to report this occurrence under Section V.M Compliance Certifications or V.Q.
-Reporting and Notification Reports.

-c.
-Pressure Drop Monitoring:

-A pressure drop transmitter or gauge shall be installed to measure the pressure drop across the unit's exhaust filters.
+- b.
+Fugitive Dust and Fallout: Boeing Auburn shall check for evidence of fugitive dust or fallout from the equipment or the exhaust stack.
+If the fugitive dust or fallout from the equipment or the exhaust stack is observed, Boeing Auburn shall, as soon as practicable but no later than within 24 hours of observation, correct the problem, or shut down the operation until it is repaired or corrected. - c.
+Pressure Drop Monitoring: A pressure drop transmitter or gauge shall be installed to measure the pressure drop across the unit's exhaust filters.
+For units permitted under

+NOCOA 2004 and 4192, the pressure drop transmitter or gauge does not need to be installed until 24 months after issuance of this renewal permit.
+This requirement does not apply to Asset Nos.
+20897, 20708, 20684, 17000, 24946, 9898 and 9899.
 The acceptable pressure drop range shall be marked on or nearby the gauge, or on a pressure drop log.
 The acceptable range shall be established using the manufacturer's recommendations or the low end of the range will be no less than 50 percent of the pressure differential when operating with a clean filter.
 The high end shall be a value based on manufacturer's recommendations or operational experience and will be a value below that at which the filters would reasonably be expected to fail.

 A record that the pressure drop was in the acceptable range shall be made according to the frequency specified in the NOCOA condition or at least on a monthly basis if not specified in the NOCOA.
-If Boeing Seattle observes pressure drop readings outside of the acceptable range and corrects that problem within 24 hours or shuts down the equipment, Boeing Seattle does not need to report this occurrence under Section V.M Compliance Certifications or V.Q.
-Reporting and Notification Reports.
+If the pressure drop is not within the acceptable range, Boeing Auburn shall, as soon as practicable but within 24 hours of the initial observation correct the pressure drop, shut down the unit or activity until it can be repaired or corrected.

 4. Stationary Internal Combustion Engines Monitoring, Maintenance and Recordkeeping Methods a.
-RICE NESHAP (40 CFR 63 Subpart ZZZZ) Monitoring, Maintenance and Recordkeeping
+RICE NESHPA (40 CFR 63 Subpart ZZZZ) Monitoring, Maintenance and Recordkeeping

-Boeing Seattle has the option of utilizing an oil analysis program in order to extend the specified oil change requirement in Table 2c to 40 CFR 63 Subpart ZZZZ, Reqmt.
+Boeing Auburn has the option of utilizing an oil analysis program in order to extend the specified oil change requirement in Table 2c to 40 CFR 63 Subpart ZZZZ, Reqmt.
 No. I.B.4.7 and Reqmt.
 No. I.B.4.8.
 The oil analysis must be performed at the same frequency specified for changing the oil in Table 2c.
 The analysis program must at a minimum analyze the following three parameters: Total Base Number, viscosity, and percent water content.
 The condemning limits for these parameters are as follows: Total Base Number is less than 30 percent of the Total Base Number of the oil when new; viscosity of the oil has changed by more than 20 percent from the viscosity of the oil when new; or percent water content (by volume) is greater than 0.5.
 If all of these condemning limits are not exceeded, the engine owner or operator is not required to change the oil.
 If any of the limits are exceeded, the engine owner or operator must change the oil within 2 business days of receiving the results of the analysis; if the engine is not in operation when the results of the analysis are received, the engine owner or operator must change the oil within 2 business days or before commencing operation, whichever is later.
-Boeing Seattle must keep records of the parameters that are analyzed as part of the program, the results of the analysis, and the oil changes for the engine.
+Boeing Auburn must keep records of the parameters that are analyzed as part of the program, the results of the analysis, and the oil changes for the engine.
 The analysis program must be part of the maintenance plan for the engine.

-[40 CFR 63.6625(i), 1/30/13]
+[40 CFR 63.6625 (i), 1/30/13]